-Another important tip to remember is that you have to capture the person’s essence which means there is no need for poses that capture our most flattering side or the best smile.
+Another important tip to remember is that you have to capture the person’s essence, which means there is no need for poses that capture our most flattering side or the best smile.
 Part of what makes documentary photography so powerful is that it captures raw, honest moments.

-In this roundup, we’ve gathered some of the best examples of documentary photography to show you just how powerful this style of photography is.
+In this collection, we’ve gathered some of the best examples of documentary photography to show you just how powerful this style of photography is.
 We hope you enjoy them and use them as an inspiration.

 Floods in Benin

 - 30 Stunning Examples of Wildlife Photography